Understanding General Intercessions for Daily Mass

 Option 1

-5.That our local community may be a place of sincere repentance and mutual support on our Lenten journey, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be known for its care of those who are elderly and live alone, let us pray to the Lord.Lord, hear our prayer.

-That N. and all the faithful departed, through the mercy of God, may rest in peace, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may rest in the peace of Christ, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-3.For those who are burdened by sin or guilt, that they may experience the liberating power of God's forgiveness, let us pray to the Lord.Lord, hear our prayer.
+1.For seminarians and those discerning a call to priesthood or religious life, that they may have the courage to say yes, let us pray to the Lord.Lord, hear our prayer.

-5.For our parish, that it may be a community of prayerful disciples, actively preparing for the celebration of Easter, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be genuinely welcoming to those who arrive at our door for the first time, let us pray to the Lord.Lord, hear our prayer.

 Pro Life Option

-1.That the Church may continue to proclaim the sanctity of every human life and call us all to conversion from the sin of abortion, let us pray to the Lord.Lord, hear our prayer.
+1.That the Church may speak clearly and without apology about the sanctity of unborn life and the wrong of abortion, let us pray to the Lord.Lord, hear our prayer.

-2.That lawmakers may turn from supporting abortion and instead protect every unborn child, let us pray to the Lord.Lord, hear our prayer.
+2.That lawmakers may reject any measure that expands access to abortion and work instead toward its elimination, let us pray to the Lord.Lord, hear our prayer.

-5.That our local community may be a place of sincere commitment to the Gospel of Life, offering compassion and practical help to mothers in need, let us pray to the Lord.Lord, hear our prayer.
+5.That our community may invest in practical support for mothers facing unexpected or difficult pregnancies, let us pray to the Lord.Lord, hear our prayer.

-That N. and all innocent children lost to abortion may be cleansed by Christ's mercy and welcomed into eternal life, let us pray to the Lord.Lord, hear our prayer.
+That N. and all innocent children lost to abortion may be held in God's infinite mercy, let us pray to the Lord.Lord, hear our prayer.

 About Our General Intercessions for Daily Mass